• Books

 There is an uncompromising relationship between reliability and quality.
 Reliability is to quality what a key is to a locked door: indispensable.
 When an investment bank makes mistakes regularly, when it doesn’t keep its promises, clients lose confidence in the bank’s ability to do what it promises dependably, timely, and accurately.
 A lack of reliability means ‘game over’.

 Investment banks are supposed to be reliable; they are supposed to provide the product or service they promise to provide.
 The opportunity to go beyond what is expected by the client is dangerous.
 Exceeding the expectations of clients usually requires the element of surprise.
 Most clients, however, dislike surprises.
 Predictability is key.
 Predictability touches the very essence of what clients expect.
 The intangibility of the products/services of investment banks heightens clients’ sensitivity to predictability.
-However, defining predictability in the context of specific client work is no easy feat.
+But defining predictability in the context of specific client work is no easy feat.

 Closely related to reliability is the delivery of ‘minimal’ quality, a threshold quality level.
 Clients demand (at least) ‘minimal’ (baseline) quality, so an investment bank needs to know what ‘minimal’ quality means for each client (again, no easy feat).
 Each client has a different opinion about this threshold quality level.
-Performing below this quality level means damaging the corporate reputation of the investment bank.
-Clients are (very) disappointed if investment banks perform below their threshold quality level.
+Performing below this quality level means damaging the reputation of the investment bank.
+Clients are seriously disappointed if investment banks perform below their threshold quality level.

 Reliability seems like a straightforward concept: you are either reliable or not.
 However, in practice, it becomes more complex because [1] reliability can mean different things to different people.
 It hinges on client perception — on their reflection of the specific experience (the performance).
 That said, [2] ‘habituation’, [3] ‘predictability’, and [4] ‘threshold quality levels’ turn reliability into an even more elusive and complex business issue.